Hyacinth of Poland: Veneration

 The tomb of Hyacinth is in the Basilica of the Holy Trinity in Kraków, Poland, in a chapel that is dedicated to him.

 Hyacinth was canonized on 17 April 1594 by Pope Clement VIII, and his feast is celebrated on 17 August.
 In 1686 Pope Innocent XI named him a patron of Lithuania.
 He is the patron saint of those in danger of drowning and weight lifting.

-Among notable churches in North America dedicated to Hyacinth of Poland is the Basilica of St. Hyacinth in Chicago, Illinois.
+Among notable churches in North America dedicated to Hyacinth of Poland is the Basilica of St. Hyacinth in Chicago.

 In culture

 Kraków's annual Pierogi Festival is held on St. Hyacinth's feast day, and the winner receives a statuette of him.